-In the Batch Edit wizard, select the Resize checkbox.
+In the Batch Edit wizard, select the Resize check box.

-Resize Options
+Resize options

-Resize by Megapixels Select this option to reduce or enlarge the image to the specified number of megapixels while maintaining the height/width aspect ratio.
+Resize byMegapixelsSelect this option to reduce or enlarge the image to the specified number of megapixels while maintaining the height/width aspect ratio.
 For example, if you have a 6 megapixel image with an aspect ratio of 3000 by 2000 and you select 1.5 megapixels, the image will be reduced to 1500 by 1000.
 Use the drop-down list to select from a pre-set list of megapixel sizes.
 Alternately, enter the megapixels into the Megapixels spin box.
-The Reduce/Enlarge drop-down list determines how the image will be resized: • Reduce only : Reduces the size of the image. • Enlarge only: Makes the image larger.
-Enlarge or reduce: Either reduces the size of the image, or makes the image larger.
+The Reduce/Enlarge drop-down list determines how the image will be resized : Reduce only: Reduces the size of the image.Enlarge only: Makes the image larger.Enlarge or reduce: Either reduces the size of the image, or makes the image larger.

 Percentage Select this option to reduce or enlarge the image to a percentage of the original.
 For example, if you want to reduce the image, enter a percentage that is less than 100.
 If you want to enlarge the image, enter a percentage that is greater than 100.
 Pixel dimensions Select this option to reduce or enlarge the image to a specific width and height, measured in pixels.
-The Reduce/Enlarge drop-down list determines how the image will be resized: • Reduce only : Reduces the size of the image. • Enlarge only: Makes the image larger.
-Enlarge or reduce: Either reduces the size of the image, or makes the image larger.
+The Reduce/Enlarge drop-down list determines how the image will be resized: • Reduce only : Reduces the size of the image. • Enlarge only: Makes the image larger. • Enlarge or reduce : Either reduces the size of the image, or makes the image larger.
 Print dimensions Select this option to reduce or enlarge the image to specific print dimensions, such as the dimensions of a photographic print.
 Use the drop-down to select from a preset list of print dimensions.
 Alternately, enter a specific height, width, and resolution.
 The Reduce/Enlarge drop-down list determines how the image will be resized: • Reduce only : Reduces the size of the image. • Enlarge only: Makes the image larger.
-Enlarge or reduce: Either reduces the size of the image, or makes the image larger. which applies to the Percentage, Pixel dimensions, and Print etermines how the image will fit into the new image area: the width/heig derving original aspect ratio : Select this option to preserve ght aspect ratio from the original image.
-For example, if the f the original image is 4:3, the aspect ratio of the resized o be 4:3. y stretching : Select this option if you want to stretch the particular width and height.
-Eit evently b y adding bars: Select this option if you want to fit the image

-Fit exactly by adding bars: Select this option if you want to fit the image into an area that is larger than the image.
+Enlarge or reduce: Either reduces the size of the image, or makes the image larger.

+The Fitting method, which applies to the Percentage, Pixel dimensions, and Print dimensions options, determines how the image will fit into the new image area:

+- Best fit preserving original aspect ratio: Select this option to preserve the width/height aspect ratio from the original image.
+For example, if the aspect ratio of the original image is 4:3, the aspect ratio of the resized image will also be 4:3. - Fit exactly by stretching: Select this option if you want to stretch the image to fit a particular width and height. - Fit exactly by adding bars: Select this option if you want to fit the image into an area that is larger than the image.
 You can select the color of the bars that fill the gaps between the image and the edge of the area.